The 5 Best .300 Blackout Scopes in 2023

 The Bottom Line

 In the end, the Vortex Strike Eagle is a great 300 Blackout scope, particularly for fans of agile, versatile scopes that allow them to move quickly on the hunt.
+The generous eye relief, fast focus eyepiece, throw lever, and illuminated BDC reticle all facilitate rapid target acquisition and accurate shot placement in dynamic shooting situations.
+Whether stalking game or engaged in competitive shooting events requiring split-second reactions, this scope provides an ideal balance of optical clarity, durability, and responsive ergonomic controls.

-My rating: 4.7/5
+My rating: 4.3/5

 Would also be a perfect M4 optic.

-4. Primary Arms 1-6x24mm SFP Gen III Illuminated Riflescope
+4. Primary Arms 1-6x24mm SFP Gen III Illuminated Riflescope – Best with Illuminated Reticle

 As I looked for the best 300 Blackout scopes, I also found this quality optic from Primary Arms.
 Let me show you what exactly caught my eye.

-My Feelings After Using This Scope
+My Feelings After Using The Primary Arms 1-6×24

 Product Highlights

 The side-mounted control on the scope allows you to change the illumination settings, which I really liked for the ease of use it brought to the table.
+The illumination was visible even in bright daylight.
+I found the eye relief and eye box to be forgiving, with easy target acquisition.

 Common Problems and How to Deal with Them